#MDTAPS

 IDR = Income Driven Repayment, a type of repayment plan that allows student loan borrowers to make payments based on their income instead of their balance.
 IDR plans offer cancellation after a borrower has made payments for 20 or 25 years.
 Due to past inaccuracies, cancellation did not happen for the vast majority of borrowers who met the requirements.

 The IDR Adjustment is a one-time adjustment being conducted by the Department of Education to address those inaccuracies and fix the payment counting process going forward.
-Every borrower who has Direct or federally-held FFELP Loans will receive a payment count in 2024.
+Every borrower who has Direct or federally-held FFELP Loans should receive a payment count in fall 2024.
 In July 2023, the Department of Education began cancelling federally-held loans that had already achieved the 20 or 25 year milestone.

 Months credited toward forgiveness through IDR can count toward PSLF when the borrower completes a PSLF Application documenting their qualifying employment.